ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 ## Full text search tools in databases vs. full text search engines

-Creating a relational database, you might ponder on what’s better to use to realize data search.
+Creating a relational database, you might ponder on what's better to use to realize data search.
 Relational databases are good at storing, refreshing and manipulating structured data.
 They support a flexible search of multiple record types for specific values of fields.
-Full text search systems depend on the type of index to perform search, most of them have capabilities of handling the sorting results by field, adding, deleting and updating records, but still, their capabilities are more limited in this question than relational databases’.
+Full text search systems depend on the type of index to perform search, most of them have capabilities of handling the sorting results by field, adding, deleting and updating records, but still, their capabilities are more limited in this question than relational databases'.
 But when it comes to relevant displaying of results they are not in the first place.
 When there is a need for relevant ranking of results and processing big amounts of unstructured data, full text search engines have no equal.

 ## Advantages of full text search engines: